aolins/feel/README.md

 https://docs.camunda.io/docs/components/modeler/feel/what-is-feel/

 ## what is done?
-Evaluation of a static expression with static variable set
+evaluation of a static expression with static variable set